ponchog/phpcodingchallenge/morse/Problem Description.md

-English to Morse Code Translator
+English to Morse Code Translator (7 Points)
 =

 Write a program that automatically converts English text to Morse code.